isomerpages/nlb-IOHA2020/_registration/registration.md

 •	Networking opportunities with international participants

-•	Exhibition by industry partners and the chance to connect with them

 •	Access to all recorded content for one month after the event

 <b>Payment Receipt</b>